 Two external nets on the sides of the bag complete the storage possibilities of the Osprey Farpoint Trek 75.
 They are quite deep but the elastic on the top of the nets is relatively tight.
 Map, cereal bars, water bottles or water shoes, a lot of ‘things’ can be stuffed into its accessible spaces.

 Finally, a water pocket is placed at the bottom of the main pocket and held by a small clip.
 When I say at the bottom, I mean against the back.
 You will tell me that it is rather logical; firstly for weight distribution, secondly to run the hose to the top of the bag to bring it down along the shoulder strap.
 The problem is that the pocket is under all your t-shirts, shorts, underpants, and other toothbrushes… in short under 10.

 The cover and a jacket fit easily in the hood11.
 One of the nets was slightly torn12.
 Zippers are sturdy for all your stuff.
-Really not practical when you want to refuel during the day.
+Not practical when you want to refuel during the day.
 Especially since it is difficult to replace the pocket without removing the said things.
-And if it rains, it's a disaster!
+And if it rains, it’s a disaster!

 More backpacking than trekking…

 The Farpoint Trek 75 is a hybrid backpack, sold as a trekking and travel bag.
 Its large capacity, Aircover, robust zippers, and secret pockets make it an ideal pack for backpacking travel with undeniable and appreciable carrying comfort.
 I will be a little less enthusiastic about the trekking side.